 AARP Hearing Center

-The Challenge: A resident survey in Sisters, Oregon, a town of about 3,000 people, revealed that the lack of transportation options was a major problem, especially for older adults.
+The Challenge: A resident survey in Sisters, Oregon, a town of about 3,000 people, revealed that the lack of local transportation is a major problem, especially for older adults.

 At a follow-up community meeting, several attendees shared that the lack of transportation impaired their access to medical care.

-“We didn’t do studies or pilots before starting the service,” says Rennie Morrell, a volunteer who serves as STARS executive director.
+“We didn’t do studies or pilots before starting the service,” says Rennie Morrell, a volunteer who serves as the nonprofit's executive director.
 “When 100 people in a small community say there’s a need for something, it’s worth looking at it.”

 The Response: STARS launched in March 2020 with six volunteer drivers, all of whom were age 50-plus.
-STARS now operate with a crew of 60 volunteers.
+STARS now operates with a crew of 40 volunteers.

-It’s a coincidence that STARS’s arrival coincided with the beginning of the COVID-19 pandemic.
+It’s a coincidence that STARS debuted at the beginning of the COVID-19 pandemic.
 Rides were provided as needed during that period and, says Morrell, drivers were delivering needed items to residents who were too scared to leave their homes.
 STARS volunteers also handled Meals on Wheels deliveries due to many of that program's volunteers stepping aside during the pandemic.

 In 2024, STARS provided 726 roundtrip rides, driving more than 32,000 miles in support of residents who had weekday healthcare appointments in Sisters as well as in two neighboring towns.